 Current and prospective students should call (212) 241-4785 or email the Director, Christine Low, (christine.low@mssm.edu) to schedule an intake appointment.
-Appointments can take place via phone or in person.
+Appointments can be scheduled as virtual or in person.
 This information is also found on the website, and students are notified about SDS at the time of admittance, and during the pre-matriculation process.